djq/dsuf/preparation.md

 ### ggplot2

 [ggplot2](http://had.co.nz/ggplot2/) is a visualization and analysis package for R. We are going to use it to illustrate how multiple dimensions of measurement can be shown on a plot, and to illustrate how data can be grouped.
+Both of these features are very useful for identifying patterns when examining data from cities.

 ### sp / Maptools

 These packages enable plotting of spatial data directly in `R`.
-Depending on how much time we have in class we may not use them but I will include instructions about their use.
+Depending on how much time we have in class we may not use them but I will include instructions about their use at the end of the notes.

 ### Useful references: